sinri/Dothan/README.md

     # Dothan Config Version VERSION_CODE

-The version code should be an integer.
+The version code should be an *positive* integer.
-If there are more than one line in this format, only the first would be used.
+If there are more than one line in this format, the last would be used.
 The file would be watched by the Dothan process and update config if the current version code became greater.

 Since version 3.1, Dothan uses WatchService for hot update function, and provide a parameter (-k) to disable hot update.

-## Road Relay Mode
+## Translate Mode

 We have to admit, the network is not so safe.
 That is why the service provider make databases not accessible from outside.
 However, we have certain time to access to such service, but we may be afraid that our connections would be seen by others through public network.
-So we might use the road relay mode to pass our data by.
+So we might use the translate mode to pass our data encrypted.

 ````
                   [CLIENT]